Scott leads Middle Tennessee against Western Kentucky after 24-point game

 Murfreesboro, Tennessee; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Middle Tennessee plays Western Kentucky after Ta’Mia Scott scored 24 points in Middle Tennessee’s 76-43 win over the Kennesaw State Owls.
+BOTTOM LINE: Middle Tennessee hosts Western Kentucky after Ta’Mia Scott scored 24 points in Middle Tennessee’s 76-43 win against the Kennesaw State Owls.

-The Raiders have gone 10-0 at home.
-Middle Tennessee is third in the CUSA in rebounding averaging 33.3 rebounds.
-Anastasiia Boldyreva leads the Raiders with 9.8 boards.
+The Raiders are 10-0 on their home court.
+Middle Tennessee has a 16-5 record in games decided by at least 10 points.

-The Hilltoppers have gone 8-3 against CUSA opponents.
-Western Kentucky averages 15.8 assists per game to lead the CUSA, paced by Alexis Mead with 4.0.
+The Hilltoppers are 8-3 against CUSA opponents.
+Western Kentucky ranks eighth in the CUSA with 20.1 defensive rebounds per game led by Zsofia Telegdy averaging 3.6.

-Middle Tennessee’s average of 6.0 made 3-pointers per game this season is only 0.1 more made shots on average than the 5.9 per game Western Kentucky allows.
-Western Kentucky has shot at a 43.9% rate from the field this season, 11.3 percentage points higher than the 32.6% shooting opponents of Middle Tennessee have averaged.

-The Raiders and Hilltoppers match up Saturday for the first time in conference play this season.
+The Raiders and Hilltoppers match up Saturday for the first time in CUSA play this season.

 TOP PERFORMERS: Scott is scoring 16.5 points per game with 6.9 rebounds and 1.7 assists for the Raiders.
-Boldyreva is averaging 16.6 points, 10.6 rebounds and 4.4 blocks over the last 10 games.
+Anastasiia Boldyreva is averaging 16.6 points, 10.6 rebounds and 4.4 blocks over the past 10 games.

-Josie Gilvin is averaging 11 points, 5.1 rebounds and 2.5 steals for the Hilltoppers.
-Mead is averaging 14.0 points over the last 10 games.
+Alexis Mead is averaging 13.9 points, four assists and 2.5 steals for the Hilltoppers.
+Destiny Salary is averaging 12.2 points over the last 10 games.

 LAST 10 GAMES: Raiders: 9-1, averaging 65.1 points, 35.2 rebounds, 12.0 assists, 7.6 steals and 7.1 blocks per game while shooting 41.7% from the field.
 Their opponents have averaged 45.7 points per game.